ImroBr/phamwiki/STPA.md

 4. **Stopped too soon, applied too long** \
  A control action that has been provided in a correct situation and timing, but **too long or short in duration**

-Any ACU action that can be derived will generally fall in the above4 categries.
+Any ACU action that can be derived will generally fall in the above 4 categries.

 Once unsafe control actions are identified, high-level safety constraints and controller functional safety requirements can be derived.